TheRenegadeCoder/study-games/jeopardy/cse-2221/final.md

 # Final Jeopardy

-When Java code is compiled, it isn't converted to binary.
-Instead, it's converted to this intermediate representation.
+When a number doesn't have a name in a program, we call it this.

-{% include answer.html answer="Bytecode" %}
+{% include answer.html answer="Magic Number" %}